ans-group/docs.ukfast.co.uk/source/dr-ha/techniques/linuxdbservers.md

 ## Next steps

-Once you're confident that you have consistent backups using one of the above two methods, you should now be good to follow the [Setting backup exclusions](https://my.ukfast.co.uk/faq/1090.html) guide to exclude `/var/lib/mysql` (or wherever else you may keep your datadir) from your backup run to save some space.
+Once you're confident that you have consistent backups using one of the above two methods, you should now be good to follow the [Setting backup exclusions](https://my.ukfast.co.uk/faq/1090.html) guide to exclude `/var/lib/mysql` (or wherever else you may keep your data directory) from your backup run to save some space.